Sauter-University/sauter-university-2025-challenge/src/terraform/README.md

 Minimum required roles for deploying this infrastructure:
 - `roles/billing.admin` - For budget creation and billing account management
-- `roles/monitoring.admin` - For alert policies and notification channels
 - `roles/serviceusage.serviceUsageAdmin` - For API management and enablement
 - `roles/resourcemanager.projectIamAdmin` - For project-level IAM changes
 - `roles/iam.serviceAccountAdmin` - For creating and managing service accounts